 Who will make India Congress-mukt?

 (I had written the blog Who will make India Congress-mukt? originally in May 2016.
 Link: https://www.devendranarain.dev/2016/08/recalling-gandhis-deadly-deal-with.html.
-I am reproducing it because it is very relevant today.)
+I am updating and reproducing it because it is very relevant today.)

 Congress will whither away